What is Early Intervention (EI)?

-Early Intervention is the service offered to individuals birth to three-years-old (0 to 36 months) who are diagnosed with developmental delays and/or disabilities or are considered at risk.
+Early intervention is the service offered to individuals from birth to three years old (0 to 36 months) who are diagnosed with developmental delays and/or disabilities or are considered at risk to.
 This may include individuals who may not be walking or talking when it would be expected for their age.

 The Early Intervention Model

-Physical development (includes hearing, vision, and motor skills)
+• Physical development: hearing, vision, and motor skills

-Communication development (includes understanding and use of speech and language)
+• Communication development: understanding and use of speech and language)

-Depending on the needs of the child and family, emphasis may be placed on one area of development more than another.
-For example, let’s consider a two and a half-year-old child who is not yet walking, but has a robust vocabulary, and is eager to talk.
-Parents of this child may express more concern about getting Early Intervention services for a delay/disorder regarding their physical development and focus less on communication development.
+Depending on the needs of the child and their family family, emphasis may be placed on one area of development more than another.
+For example, let’s consider a two-year-old child who is not yet walking but has a robust vocabulary and is eager to talk.
+Parents of this child may express more concern about getting early intervention services for a delay/disorder regarding the child's physical development and focus less on communication development.

 Services Included in Early Intervention

-Depending on the identified developmental areas of need, early intervention services can involve:
+Depending on the identified developmental areas of need, early intervention services can include:

 • Speech-language therapy